wilek162/trustyconvert-frontend/docs/API_INTEGRATION.md

 - The session cookie is managed by the browser and server.
 - The CSRF token is stored both in a cookie and in memory for validation.

+### Secure Downloads

+- Download tokens are single-use and short-lived.
+- Tokens are bound to specific sessions and job IDs.
+- The download endpoint is protected by the token validation.
+- File downloads use proper Content-Disposition headers for security.

 ## Error Handling

 - Centralized error handling in the API client.
 - Typed error responses for different error scenarios (network, validation, session).
 - User-friendly error messages displayed in the UI.
 - Correlation IDs tracked for debugging.
+- Retry mechanisms for transient errors with exponential backoff.

+## Data Persistence

+- Job information is stored in IndexedDB for persistence across page refreshes.
+- Download tokens are cached to allow redownloading without requesting new tokens.
+- Session information is maintained in memory and cookies.

 ## Testing